seapagan/github-changelog-md/docs/usage.md

 ## Ignored Labels

-There are a few labels that are ignored by default, as they should not be included in the changelog.
+There are a few labels that are ignored by default and will not be included in the changelog.
 These are:

 - `duplicate`
 - `invalid`